Terrapin Station: Release

 The cover artwork was produced by Kelley/Mouse Studios, who had created several previous works for the band.
+The image of the terrapins playing instruments on the cover was drawn by Heinrich Kley.
 Though a terrapin appears in the lyrics only as a place name, dancing terrapins feature prominently in the artwork and afterward became part of the large iconography associated with the Grateful Dead.
 The front cover image takes the idea of a "terrapin station" literally.
 The back cover features a stylized, one-eyed skull with a crossed bone, feathers and roses, in keeping with the imagery that had evolved around the Dead.

 Though the heavy sound production was of its time, it was unusual for a Grateful Dead album and a departure from their earlier, edgier psychedelic albums or their more recent americana or jazz-blues efforts.
 Garcia said Olsen had "put the Grateful Dead in a dress".
 Unhappy with the string sections and choirs on the title suite, he complained "It made me mad.
 He and Paul Buckmaster had an erroneous rhythmic sense; they changed it from a dotted shuffle to a marching 4/4 time."
 Lesh said "The orchestral and choral sweeteners added to the title sequence by Olsen and Buckmaster were a classic example of gilding the lily."
 Reaction to the production from both fans and critics was similar, with a more positive response to the songs themselves.